segfault-damn/Days/README.md

 - You can reload the state of my application by clicking "load" button on the right side of the main menu.

 ##Phase 4: Task 2
+*Checked Exception*

 I choose "Test and design a class that is robust."
 I add five exceptions.
+RemoveAnniException works when user inputs a date that does not have an anniversary.
+The "removeDayAnniversary" method in "Day" class throws a new runtime exception and could be caught in "removeAnniPerform" method in "AnniversaryApp" class.
+The test is in "DayTest" class and "testRemoveAnniversary" method.

+*Unchecked Exception*
-The date error exception prevent user entering invalid date such as 2020/2/30 and 2021/2/29.
+In addition, The date error exception prevent user entering invalid date such as 2020/2/30 and 2021/2/29.
 It is in Date class and Date constructor.
-UI will catch this runtime exception once a new date is contructed (eg. in MoodApp class, viewMoodPerform method).
+UI will catch this runtimeexception once a new date is being constructed (eg. in MoodApp class, viewMoodPerform method).
 Also, "NumberFormatException" is also caught where user input date in case users enter String in DatePanel.

-In addition, RemoveAnniException works when user inputs a date that does not has an anniversary.
-The "removeDayAnniversary" method in "Day" class throws a new runtime exception and could be caught in "removeAnniPerform" method in "AnniversaryApp" class.
+I test the exception in "DateTest" class.
+ All methods in test class are used to test the exception.